 Contact Lewis at: firstname.lastname@example.org 317.232.1288

-The Deputy Director oversees the contracts and grants administration, online grants, information technology, human resources, research and assessment, financial management, statewide technical assistance programs, and administrative functions of the agency.
-The Deputy Director assists the Executive Director in planning and development, as well as day-to-day agency management.
+Miah oversees the contracts and grants administration, online grants, information technology, human resources, research and assessment, financial management, statewide technical assistance programs, and administrative functions of the agency.
+She also assists the Executive Director in planning and development, as well as day-to-day agency management.

 Contact at: 317.232.1286

-Dennis serves as the main administrative support for the agency, but primarily for the Executive Director.
-He supervises all agency logistics for meetings and special events, and assists with contract processing.
-Dennis serves as Ethics Officer, Records Coordinator, and Travel Coordinator for the agency.
-Contact Dennis to schedule an appointment with the Executive Director or with questions regarding agency records, meetings and events.
+Stephanie serves as the main administrative support for the agency, but primarily for the Executive Director.
+She supervises all agency logistics for meetings and special events, and assists with contract processing.
+She also serves as Ethics Officer, Records Coordinator, and Travel Coordinator for the agency.
+Contact Stephanie to schedule an appointment with the Executive Director or with questions regarding agency records, meetings and events.